nuinvtnu/CBiLSuccSite/README.md

 # CBiLSuccSite

-CBiLSuccSite: A novel approach for the prediction of succinylation sites based on a hybrid deep learning model and word embedding features of protein.
+CBiLSuccSite: A Hybrid Deep Learning Model for Succinylation Sites Prediction.

+In an attempt to thoroughly understand and improve the efficiency of predicting protein succinylation sites, we propose a hybrid deep learning model called CBiLSuccSite, which combines Convolutional Neural Networks (CNN) and Bidirectional Long Short-Term Memory (Bi-LSTM) networks.
+Our model leverages word embedding features of proteins, enabling it to capture complex patterns and dependencies in protein sequences.
+Unlike previous models, our approach does not require manual feature extraction; instead, we use a word embedding layer to automatically discover the features of protein language.

 # Requirement
 - Google Colab Pro